2025 New York City mayoral election: Aftermath

 Cuomo conceded the election in a speech to his supporters, noting that he won a higher vote share on an independent line than his father Mario Cuomo did for the Liberal Party of New York in the 1977 New York City mayoral election.
 He called for unity with Mamdani supporters, saying "we will all help any way we can, because we need our New York City government to work."
 Cuomo did not call Mamdani to concede the election.
 Political commentators considered the election loss to be the end of Cuomo's political career.
+State senator Liz Krueger said Cuomo never "figured out why he was doing this and what mattered to him," and suggested that he was simply trying to poll better than his father in 1977.

 Sliwa conceded defeat at 9:24 pm while addressing voters at an Italian restaurant on the Upper West Side.
 Declining to mention Mamdani by name in his concession speech, Sliwa warned the mayor-elect: "If you try to implement socialism, if you try to render our police weak and impotent, if you forsake the people's public safety, we're not only organizing, but we are mobilizing."
 Several minutes after conceding defeat, Sliwa called Mamdani to congratulate him on his victory.

 Mamdani addressed his supporters around 11:30 pm.
 In a celebratory speech that opened with a quote by American socialist Eugene V. Debs, Mamdani repudiated the centrist politics of the Democratic establishment.
 He said of himself and of the Democratic Party:

 I am young, despite my best efforts to grow older.
 I am Muslim.
 I am a democratic socialist.
 And most damning of all, I refuse to apologize for any of this.
 And yet, if tonight teaches us anything, it is that convention has held us back.
 We have bowed at the altar of caution, and we have paid a mighty price.
 Too many working people cannot recognize themselves in our party, and too many among us have turned to the right for answers to why they've been left behind.
 We will leave mediocrity in our past.
 No longer will we have to open a history book for proof that Democrats can dare to be great.

-Mamdani quoted Jawaharlal Nehru and invoked the legacy of Fiorello La Guardia.
+Mamdani also quoted Jawaharlal Nehru and invoked the legacy of Fiorello La Guardia.
 He said of Cuomo, "let tonight be the final time I utter his name".
 The Times called the speech "notably short on conciliatory language".
 Mamdani's speechwriter, Julian Gerson, told CNN the defiant tone of the speech was quite intentional, and that civility was not warranted when speaking to politicians such as Andrew Cuomo and Donald Trump by virtue of their uncivil treatment of the electorate.
 The day after the election, Mamdani said he considered the electorate to have handed him a mandate to implement his agenda, including taxing the rich.